Amy is an attorney in the firm’s Litigation Practice Group. Amy practices

 - California Bar Association

-- Clerk of the New Hampshire Bar Association's Federal Practice Section
+- Vice President of the New Hampshire Bar Association's Federal Practice Section

 Once More into the Breach Dear Friends: The Case for Congressional Revision